emk/halyard/tools/ScormAiccGw/README.txt

 First, you'll need Cygwin:

   http://www.cygwin.com/

+Make sure your Cygwin installation uses DOS line endings, not Unix ones!
+If this is inccorectly configured, you may have problems with *.dsw and *.dsp files, and you may need to uninstall and reinstall Cygwin to fix them.

 At a minimum, you'll need to install the Cygwin packages related to Ruby.
 If any other packages are required, please edit this file to mention them.